 Hypnotism.
 Another form of "directed" suggestion, this ancient art has been used successfully as a substitute for anesthesia in surgical operations, and (like placebos) can affect the number of endorphins in the human body.
 The effects of hypnotism -- ranging from calming stage fright to curing tobacco addiction -- can be long-lasting and permanent.

 Mirror therapy.
 Curing phantom limb pain, a condition in which an amputee's missing limb is often "felt" by the patient as frozen in a tight or uncomfortable position, represents another unique and formidable mental stent.
 It's a form of operant conditioning -- based, once again, on the brain's suggestibility.

-Dr. Ramachandran, a famous neuroscientist and researcher in this field, has discovered that using a clever placement of mirrors to "fool" the patient into thinking his or her phantom limb is actually free and unfettered, often cures the condition after repeated exposure.
-The deed is performed by substituting a reflection of the patient's other intact limb to falsely represent the missing part, and by tricking the subject's motor reactions into feeling the intact limb, in its freedom of motion, to be that of the phantom.
+Dr. Ramachandran, a researcher in this field, has discovered that using a clever placement of mirrors to "fool" the patient into thinking his or her phantom limb is actually free and unfettered, often cures the phantom limb condition after repeated exposure.
+The deed is performed by substituting a reflection of the patient's other intact limb to falsely represent the missing part, and by tricking the patient's motor reactions into "feeling" the intact limb to be that of the phantom.

-Mirror therapy utilizes the brain's plasticity in the compromised neural wiring of phantom limb pain to remold itself, untangling the prior signals of constriction.
+Mirror therapy utilizes the brain's natural plasticity to remold the phantom limb's "compromised" neural wiring, untangling the prior signals of constriction.

-The mini-catalog outlined on this page describes a small sample of a larger enterprise.
+The examples on this page represent a small sample of a larger enterprise.
 Additional "stents" exist or are being explored.
-In a sense, the mind stents described here are mental tricks that bluff the mind into better functioning.
+In a sense, the "mind stents" described here are mental tricks that bluff the mind into better functioning.
 Additional tricks can be found here and on other pages of Mind Bluff.

 Return to Mind Bluff